Loading Now

 Anilao Diving in the Philippines

 As this was my inaugural trip to the Philippines, I was quite excited because the Philippines is one of the top diving spots in the world, with many locations.
-Overall, my experience here was mainly as a tourist rather than a diver; therefore, I was pretty much impressed with Anilao, Batangas, and the many resorts located along the coastal road here.
+Overall, my experience here was primarily that of a tourist rather than a diver; therefore, I was quite impressed with Anilao, Batangas, and the numerous resorts located along the coastal road.

 Getting There: A Scenic (and Winding) Journey